SifEddine05/SHAP_Formel/README.md

 ## Overview

 The `shap_formel_xai` package is designed to provide comprehensive explainability for machine learning models, combining SHAP (SHapley Additive exPlanations) values with formal, rule-based explanations.
-This package is particularly suited for interpretable AI applications, such as medical diagnostics, where both feature importance and human-readable rules are crucial.
+This package is particularly suited for interpretable AI applications, such as medical diagnostics, where both feature importance and human-readable rules are crucial .

 ---